 “An abundance of soft drusen tend to indicate higher risk, while smaller, hard drusen tend to be lower risk,” notes Priyatham Mettu, M.D., an ophthalmologist and retinal specialist at Duke Eye Center in Durham, N.C.
 Dr. Mettu also points out that the “soft” and “hard” characterizations of drusen are less about the physical make-up of these deposits and more about their appearance.
 Hard drusen are visually better defined or more clearly delineated, while soft drusen are less well-defined, with irregular, amorphously shaped borders.

 Fluorescein Angiography: Colored dye injected into a vein in the arm travels to the blood vessels in the eye and highlights them.
 A doctor or technician uses a specially designed camera to take pictures as the dye journeys to the vessels.
-These pictures show if a patient has experienced abnormalities in blood vessels (their shape or size) or other parts of the retina, which might indicate wet AMD.
+These pictures show if a patient has experienced abnormalities in blood vessels (their shape or size) or other parts of the retina (typically newly formed blood vessels that leak fluid underneath the retina), which might indicate wet AMD.

 "Twenty or thirty years ago our understanding of AMD came primarily from direct examination: looking inside the eye and taking photos that we could then study," says Dr. Mettu.
 But OCT "has revolutionized the way we characterize the disease by offering high-res, microscopic-level visualizations of the structures and cross sections of the retina.
 That allows us to see disease earlier and evaluate its relative severity.